 1. Use a Gantt Chart for Task Management

-Since every marketing campaign ultimately consists of a chain of tasks, learning how to optimize the completion and punctuality of those routine activities will make your job much easier.
+Since every marketing campaign ultimately consists of a chain of tasks, learning how to optimize the completion and punctuality of those routine activities will make your job much more comfortable.

 2. Create a Workflow Process Map

 Workflow process maps are similar to Gantt charts.
-In that, they provide a detailed game plan for you to follow in the management of your marketing campaigns.
-However, this kind of graphical approach to scheduled organization gives you the flexibility to easily adjust the order and implementation of steps within your daily workflow.
+They provide a detailed game plan for you to follow in the management of your marketing campaigns.
+However, this kind of graphical approach to scheduled organization gives you the flexibility to adjust the order and implement steps within your daily workflow.

-These tools can be very useful for creating an easily digestible summary of steps, procedures, and sub-processes that make up the overall process you use to promote your brand online.
-There are a number of apps and online platforms that make it easy to create proprietary process maps with no experience.
+These tools can be handy for creating an easily digestible summary of steps, procedures, and sub-processes that make up the overall process you use to promote your brand online.
+Several apps and online platforms make it easy to create proprietary process maps with no experience.